-One spider in the home can already feel alarming to some, but dealing with an infestation can feel overwhelming, especially if you know all the concerns that come with it.
-If you are suddenly seeing more spider webs than you care to clean, start thinking about the best ways to identify the spiders in your home.
+One spider in the home can already feel alarming to some, but dealing with an infestation can feel overwhelming, especially if you are familiar with the different species of arachnids in the area.
+If you are suddenly seeing (or even feeling) more spider webs than you think is normal, this quick guide can help you discover the best ways to identify the spiders in your home.
 If you realize the problem has become too much to handle on your own, consider letting a professional remove spiders for you and keep them from coming back.

-The black widow spider and desert recluse spider are poisonous, with venomous bites warranting an immediate need for medical attention.
+The black widow spider and desert recluse spider are poisonous, with venomous bites that warrant an immediate need for medical attention.
 Black widow bites will elicit various symptoms, such as fever, nausea, headaches, muscle cramps, torso pains, dizziness, and other ailments that accelerate over time.
-Desert recluse spider bites damage the skin and tissue, leaving an open wound that takes a while to heal.
+Desert recluse spider bites damage the skin and tissue, leaving an open wound that takes much longer to heal.
 These spiders can be especially dangerous for young children and pets.
 If you do believe you’ve been bitten, be prepared to safely identify the spider and give all your symptoms to a medical professional, as symptoms may vary with the individual.

-There are also non-poisonous spiders in the areas around St. George, such as the hobo spider, wolf spider, banded orb weaver spider, and ground spider.
+There are also less dangerous spiders in the areas around St. George, such as the hobo spider, wolf spider, banded orb weaver spider, and ground spider.
 Their venom isn’t strong enough to harm humans, but they are still quite dangerous to children and animals.
 Worse, their presence may signal another problem.
 Spiders of any species come to feed where there’s prey.
 If you start seeing more than just one or two common house spiders, it could mean that they have found sources of food that could attract more dangerous species.
-Don’t wait for a more significant pest infestation that needs to be dealt with.
+Don’t wait for a more significant pest infestation!

-An infestation of spiders can lead to anxiety and sleepless nights for those in your household that fear them the most.
-Certain allergies can be aggravated due to the presence of dead spiders and the remains of their prey, and various pollen and debris that can be trapped in their webs.
-Just like any unwanted insect presence, an abundance of arachnids in your community, kitchen, and pantry areas will increase the risk of food contamination.
+An infestation of spiders can also lead to anxiety and sleepless nights for those on your property that fear them the most.
+Certain allergies can be aggravated due to the presence of dead spiders and the remains of their prey, and various pollen and debris can get trapped in their webs.
+Just like any unwanted insect presence, an abundance of arachnids in your garage, kitchen, and pantry areas will increase the risk of food contamination.